zencart/documentation/content/user/running/login_as_customer.md

 ---
 title: Login as Customer
-description: Placing an order on behalf of a Customer in Zen Cart
+description: Creating an order on behalf of a Customer in Zen Cart
 category: Running
 weight: 10
 ---